 What Are the Drawbacks of RV Homeschooling?

-One of the biggest drawbacks of RV homeschooling, other than the smaller size, of course, may have to do with one of the big advantages.
-A life on the road is one of constant change, while this change seems to be beneficial it is always nice to add a bit of stability every now and then.
+One of the most significant drawbacks of RV homeschooling, other than the smaller size, of course, may have to do with one of the big advantages.
+Life on the road is one of constant change, while this change seems to be beneficial it is always nice to add a bit of stability now and then.

 Deciding to hit the road full-time and the decision to homeschool your children are both major lifestyle changes that require plenty of research and careful thought before executing.
 Make sure you talk to plenty of other road schooling RVers to get an idea of what life on the road and teaching your children on the road is like.